umdfiresa2024/research-light-rail/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-2-1.png)

+The plot below shows number of trips for each mode of revenue-generating transportation in the Twin Cities

 Control cities for the **Twin Cities** are other cities in Minnesota and Wisconsin with no rails, no light rails, and less than 5% of other forms of other transportation in light rail opening year.

 ![](README_files/figure-commonmark/unnamed-chunk-3-1.png)

+The plot below shows number of trips for each mode of revenue-generating transportation in the Phoenix-Mesa.

 Control cities for **Phoenix-Mesa** are cities in other Arizona metropolitan areas with no rails and no light rails.